ninoNinkovic/LiveStamps/README.md

 ###Anatomy of a LiveStamp:

-LiveStamps are defined as small python dictionaries that lets you easily define exactly what you want your samp output to be.
+LiveStamps are defined as small python dictionaries that let you easily define exact stamp output, regex matching and context menu location.

 **A LiveStamp has the minimum following keys:**